Smug246/Luna-Nuker/README.md

 </h1>

 <h2 align="center">
-  Luna Nuker is a basic .py script that allows you to nuke any server that you have admin perms in!
+  Luna Nuker is a basic tool that allows you to nuke any server that you have admin perms in!
 </h2>